dbrattli/Felizia/README.md

 ## Features

-- **Content Management** Scalable and managable content.
+- **Content Management** Scalable and manageable content.
 Folders becomes sections.
 Files becomes pages.
-Menues are generated from the top level sections and summaries are generated from the content.
+Menus are generated from the top level sections and summaries are generated from the content.
 - **Server Side Rendering (SSR)**, the initial request on every URL will be server side rendered (SSR).
 This gives better SEO (Search Engine Optimization), perceived quicker loading speed and enables previews in some social media